TomasBoda/statistical-project/README.md

 # Spain: 451
 # Italy: 183
 ```
-Lastly, let's analyze the different kind of devices Netflix users use.
+Lastly, let's analyze the different kinds of devices Netflix users use for streaming.
 ```python
 devices = {}
 for device in data['Device']: